GoLearnToCode/kiei924-chi-w16/workbook/atom.md

 All coding activities are done faster and more efficiently with the keyboard, not the mouse.
 If you must reach for the mouse or trackpad to accomplish something, take a second to also learn the keyboard equivalent so that you can avoid it the next time.

-However, your mouse is really handy for one thing in particular.
-It's a great idea to take a couple minutes and go through each menu one by one: the File menu, the Edit menu, etc.  You don't need to memorize anything.
-Just read all of the items and start to get familiar with your surroundings.
-Try to figure out why the items are grouped they way they are.

 ### Settings

 This is arguably the most important part of using Atom: tuning the application to be a little easier to use.
 Here I will show you the settings I use, and I suggest you start with these until you feel that you would like to deviate and use something else.

 To see the preferences on a Mac, use `Cmd-,` (or from the menu bar, `Atom | Preferences`).
 On Windows, use `File | Preferences`.

-There are lots and lots of settings, and I won't mention all of them, but do be sure to configure the following items.
-Some of these might already be set, some might not be.

 **Core Settings**